As it is a consecrated Anglican Church all weddings and funerals must be performed by an Anglican priest and follow an Anglican order of service.

 The high salt content in weed-killing chemicals is highly damaging to the delicate grave furniture (and not the best for people either) so weeds are not sprayed.
 This approach also helps maintain the biodiversity within the Cemeteries which is rare in the city.

 A dedicated team of volunteers is continually hand weeding to help ensure the grave markers will not be damaged by chemicals or mechanical means.
-More volunteers are always needed to help with the grounds maintenance so please contact the National Trust if you would like to join them.
+More volunteers are always needed to help with the grounds maintenance so please contact the National Trust if you would like to join the team.
+You can help make a difference.